The local-orbifold correspondence for simple normal crossings pairs: Rank reduction I: projection formula

 Consider $\mathfrak L=\on{Tot} \mathcal O_{\mathfrak X}(-\mathfrak D)$.
 This forms a family of (non-proper) targets over $\Aaff^1$.
 The general fibre is $\on{Tot} \mathcal O_{\mathcal Z}(-\Dcal_n)$ and the central fibre is a union of $\Zcal \times \mathbb A^1$ and $\on{Tot} \mathcal O_{\mathcal Y}(- \Dcal_\infty)$.

 We apply the degeneration formula \cite{AF11} to $\mathfrak{L}$.
 The components of the central fibre are indexed by bipartite graphs $\Gamma$.
-The vertices $v \in \Gamma$ are partitioned into $\Zcal$-vertices and $\Ycal$-vertices, and the associated moduli spaces $\Kup_v$ are spaces of expanded maps to the rooted pairs
+The vertices $v \in \Gamma$ are partitioned into $\Zcal$-vertices and $\Ycal$-vertices, and the associated moduli spaces $\Kup_v$ are spaces of maps to expansions of the rooted pairs

-respectively \cite[\S 3]{AF11}.
-These are virtually birational to spaces of maps to the corresponding root stacks without expansions \cite[Theorem 2.2]{ACW}.
+respectively, as defined in \cite[\S 3]{AF11}.
+Working with expansions is inconsequential, since the pushforward of the virtual class matches that of the space of maps to the corresponding root stack without expansions \cite[Theorem 2.2]{ACW}.
 We denote the twisting index by $r_n$.
 In the original formulation \cite[\S 3.4]{AF11}, $r_n$ is required to be divisible by all contact orders at the gluing nodes, but by \cite{TY18} this condition can be removed without affecting the invariants.
 We assume therefore that $r_n$ is large and coprime to each of $r_1,\ldots,r_{n-1}$.